stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 3. How many trees have root barriers installed, and what is the distribution between neighborhoods?

-4. How many trees were planted in each decade, and how does this vary across neighborhoods?
+4. How many trees were planted in each decade and year, and how does this vary across neighborhoods?

 <!----------------------------------------------------------------------------->